mholt/json-to-go/README.md

-json-to-go
+JSON-to-Go
 ==========

-Translates JSON into a Go type definition
+Translates JSON into a Go type definition.
+[See it in action.](http://mholt.github.io/json-to-go)